hoovercj/we-the-people/README.md

 This will set VARIABLE_ONE to 1 and VARIABLE_TWO to 2

 ### Procfile
-This defines jobs that frontman can run.
+This defines jobs that foreman can run.

 ```
 accessTokens: node accessTokens.js